LF-digitala-kanaler/LFUI-components/README.md

 mixins.

 ### Fonts
-LFUI-components [includes fonts](lf-fonts) for self-hosting.
-While you can import them directly from `node_modules`, it's probably easier to copy the files to your project.
+LFUI-components includes [our fonts](fonts) for self-hosting.
+You can import them directly from `node_modules`, but it's probably easier to copy the files to your project.

 In this example we are using `copyfiles` to do this.